-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional and regional services to ensure that the Cariboo Chilcotin is a socially, economically and environmentally desirable region.

 Department/Function Services

 - The 108 Mile Water function was established in 1988 and approximately 1,414 land parcels are taxed. - Currently, 1142 developed land parcels are connected to the water system and charged annual user fees. - The system is comprised of two wells, a well house, associated booster pumps, distribution piping, fire hydrants and three reservoirs. - In addition to meeting domestic/commercial needs, the system provides an adequate quantity of water to aid community fire protection.